 My favorite people to hang out with are those who don’t pretend they have it all together.
 When I walk into a friend’s cluttered home, I feel relieved.
 It affirms to me that perfection is an illusion (and not very welcoming).
 Life is too short to invest my time in pretense.

 My background is creating print ads and commercials for ad agencies both in San Francisco and several years in Australia.
 While Down Under I became a rescue-level scuba diver.
 I have freaky huge feet.
-I get obsessive about my interests (gardening, knitting, surfing).
+I get obsessive about my interests (gardening, birding, knitting, surfing).
 A small seaside town just south of San Francisco is where my family and I call home.

 My worries alternate between ridiculous things—should I get my ears re-pierced, aren’t the holes sagging a bit?—to more serious matters, what sort of eternal difference am I making in the lives of the people around me?